PrincetonUniversity/removing_tedium/01_suppressing_duo/README.md

         ControlPersist 10m
 ```

-Then do a `mkdir ~/.ssh/controlmasters` to create the directory for telling ssh how to use this multiplexed session.
+Step 2: Then do a `mkdir ~/.ssh/controlmasters` to create the directory for telling ssh how to use this multiplexed session.

 The very first login to mcmillan (from on-campus since no VPN) would start the multiplexing option.